rclark848/PIRE_Bioinformatics/Day_3_Labs/Relatedness_and_IBD_Lab.md

 fsts <- data.frame(POP1=c("J", "J", "P"), POP2=c("P", "N", "N"), fsts=NA, geo=NA)
 ```

-Then read in the Japan-Philippines *F*<sub>*ST*</sub> values that were output vy vcftools in our previous lab and save it to our new dataframe.
+Then read in the Japan-Philippines *F*<sub>*ST*</sub> values that were output by vcftools in our previous lab and save it to our new dataframe.
 Type:

 ``` r
 infile <- readLines("/cm/shared/courses/Bioinfo_Workshop/sandboxes/yoursandbox/FST_J-P.log")